SamHara/Make-an-Android-APP-with-python/README.md

 # Making a Android APP with Python

-The aim of design is to conmunicate with a single-chip microcomputer by TCP to complete my practicum.
+The aim of design is to communicate with a single-chip microcomputer by TCP to complete my practicum.

 <table>
     <tr>